Master Esthetician Meka Mathis Shares Winter Skincare Tips For Healthy Skin

 1. Daily exfoliation is not recommended.

-“During the winter season, you should be using an exfoliate every other day followed by your cleanser,” says Meka.
+“During the winter season, you should be using an exfoliant every other day followed by your cleanser,” says Meka.

 2. Sunscreen is non-negotiable, even when you’re indoors.